Massive particle surfaces and black hole shadows from intrinsic curvature: Examples

 We have written the previous expression in such a way that is easy to see that when $a=0$ the Schwarzschild case is recovered, compare with the expressions in \cite{Bardeen:1972fi}.
 A massive particle surface will exist if the right hand side of \eqref{kerrc:1} is a constant.
 Moreover, the radius of photon spheres can be deduced by setting the denominator of \eqref{kerrc:1} to zero, namely

 The solutions of \eqref{kerrp:1} are given by

 The innermost stable circular orbit can be found when $\frac{dE}{dr}=0$, thus when calculated for \eqref{kerrc:1} the radius of the ISCO can be found analytically.
-The result is along an not particularly illuminating expression that we do not write, and when $a=0$ we recover the radius of the ISCO for the Schwarzschild black hole $r=6M$.
+The result is a long and not particularly illuminating expression that we do not write.
+When $a=0$ we recover the radius of the ISCO for the Schwarzschild black hole $r=6M$.
 Similarly, When $a=0$ the photon orbit radius of the Schwarzschild spacetime is recovered.
 For $a=M$, the extremal case, we have $r_{ph}=M$ and $r_{ph}=4M$.
-In the extremal case there is not an ISCO, unless the mass $M$ becomes negative.\\ By setting
+In the extremal case there is not an ISCO, unless the mass $M$ becomes negative.\\